 - 5 Best Area to Stay in Shanghai

 The bigger but further airport, the fastest way to get from the airport to the city is via Maglev trains.
 It operates between Longyang Road Station and the airport and departs every 15-20 minutes.

-You can purchase the tickets online to save some time and save some RMB – and check the timetable beforehand.
+You can purchase the tickets online to save some time and save some RMB – and I highly recommend you, on landing, to check the timetable beforehand.
 Longyang Road is connected to Line 2, 7, and 16 on the Metro line – and you can find a map here.

 Also, if you are a group and or have big luggage, it might be better to arrange private transfer since the total time can take up to an hour and a half to reach the city center

 Much closer to the city, Hongqiao can be reached via the metro line 10.
 There are different stops for the two terminals, so be sure you know which one to go to beforehand.
 It’s a 5 minutes’ walk from the metro station to the airport, which is a lot smaller than Pudong so easy to get around.

 It’s much easier to order a WiFi device or Sim Card before reaching Shanghai as you are likely require to register to purchase a sim card with your full details if you do it on the ground.

 If you are arriving and leaving from Pudong Airport, consider getting a WiFi device with unlimited 4G data and can connect up to 5 devices!